MontealegreLuis/phuml/README.md

 docker pull montealegreluis/phuml:2.0.0
 ```

-You can replace `2.0.0` with any of th available [tags](https://hub.docker.com/r/montealegreluis/phuml/tags?page=1&ordering=last_updated)
+You can replace `2.0.0` with any of the available [tags](https://hub.docker.com/r/montealegreluis/phuml/tags?page=1&ordering=last_updated)

 ### Composer

 Alternatively, you may use [Composer][composer] to download and install phUML as well as its dependencies.

 ```
+composer require phuml/phuml
+# or globally
-$ composer require phuml/phuml
+composer global require phuml/phuml
 ```

 ## How does it look like?